brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ### The form-wrapper component

 This component is a wrapper for the native `form` element.
-It can hold some styling to enforce consistency within our application, but it also has a `submitted$` observable that we can use to show validation errors only when the form is submitted.
+It can hold some styling to enforce consistency within our application, but it also has a `submitted$` BehaviorSubject that we can use to show validation errors only when the form is submitted.
 We use an observable so it is easier to consume in another class.
 In this case, we don't want to bug the user with validation messages if the form hasn't even been submitted yet (unless the control is dirty).
-We use content projection to add the actual content of the form.
-This following code shows that this is an easy component:
+We use content projection to add the actual content of the form and that is basically it:

 *Note: For this article we have chosen to use the `standalone` component structure, but it could be written with modules as well.*